Alexander Leslie, 1st Earl of Leven: Swedish service

 In 1608, he transferred to the Swedish army where he served with distinction.
 In 1627 the Swedish monarch knighted Alexander Leslie, by now a full colonel, along with three of his countrymen; Patrick Ruthven, David Drummond and John Hepburn.
 Gustavus Adolphus had a particular affection for him, trusting him with guarding the crucial strategic garrisons in North Germany while the main Swedish army established a foothold on the Baltic shoreline and advanced slowly southwards.
 In 1628, Leslie was appointed governor during the Siege of Stralsund, replacing Colonel Alexander Seaton and the Scottish regiment of Donald Mackay who had been holding the town on behalf of the Danes.
 Leslie continued the defence of Stralsund successfully defending the town against Albrecht von Wallenstein's imperial army in what effectively constituted Sweden's entrance into the Thirty Years' War, Gustavus Adolfus also sending eight warships to help raise the siege.
 In 1630 he seized the island of Rügen in the name of the king of Sweden.

 In 1631, Leslie organized English and Scottish troops raised for the Swedish army by James Hamilton, 1st Duke of Hamilton, then the 3rd Marquis of Hamilton, and was promoted Major-General.
 Leslie was badly wounded in February 1632 near Hamburg.
 Despite his injury, Leslie was present at the Battle of Lützen (1632).
 He was appointed Sweden's 13th Field Marshal in 1636 and was one of the Swedish commanders at the Battle of Wittstock in that same year.
-The overall commander, however, is said by some Swedish historians to have been Johan Banér; but at the time the two commanders had held equal rank: Baner commanding the Swedish Crown Army and Leslie commanding the Army of the Weser.
+The overall commander, however, is said by some Swedish historians to have been Johan Banér; but at the time the two commanders had held equal rank: Banér commanding the Swedish Crown Army and Leslie commanding the Army of the Weser.
 The spectacular victory, however, was largely the work of Leslie and his subordinate, a fellow Scotsman, Lieutenant-General James King, a fact related by Banér himself in his report of the battle to Axel Oxenstierna and the other contemporary reports of the battle.

-Leslie was furious with Banér and in his own account of the battle infers there had been a dispute about the tactics for the day.
+Leslie was furious with Banér and in his own account of the battle implies there had been a dispute about the tactics for the day.
 As it was, Leslie was forced to sacrifice many of his veteran troops in the process of saving Banér's men from being routed.
 Leslie intimated to Oxenstierna that he would stand down from Swedish service but was persuaded to remain and restructure the Army of the Weser.
 However, by 1637, Leslie was in Scotland preparing the way for his final retirement from Swedish service.
 He cherished his old commander's memory to the day of his death, and he kept with particular care a jewel and miniature presented to him by the king.